-Welcome to our ‘News In Brief’ column in which we digest all the news releases for you.
+Welcome to our ‘News In Brief’ column in which we digest all the news releases for you in no more than five paragraphs.
 Below are snippets of all the media releases that we received from October 18 till 24.
 Please check back throughout the week for more updates.

 Russians Switch To Ecommerce

 Moscow, Oct 21: JCB International Co.
 Ltd. the international operations subsidiary of JCB Co.
 Ltd. has found a 20 per cent increase in ecommerce spending by Russian cardmembers from 2019 to 2020.